mikeandy32/ElectronicHealthManagement/README.md

-# ElectronicHealthManagement
+# Patient Information Management Application

-This Java application streamlines patient data entry and storage, using XAMPP as the default local database (configurable for other systems).
-It offers a user-friendly interface and efficient data management, making it easy to adapt for various environments.
-Perfect for customizable patient information handling.
+This Java-based application simplifies patient data entry and storage.
+It uses XAMPP as the default local database, but it can be configured to work with other database systems.

+## Features
+- User-friendly interface for managing patient information.
+- Efficient data storage and retrieval for streamlined workflows.
+- Flexible database configuration to suit different environments.

+## Requirements
+- Java JDK 8 or later
+- XAMPP (or an alternative database system)